Manning Clark House

 The house in now home to Manning Clark House Inc. (MCH), a community based institution that nurtures creative practice and research in Australian history, human rights, literature, music, visual art, and indigenous culture, as well as discussion and debate on issues of public importance and all areas of scholarly interest.
 The organisation supports the intellectual and creative community through a network of scholars and community garden.
 The program includes public lectures, open forums, seminars, conferences, art exhibitions, poetry readings, concerts, book launches, human rights education, and social gatherings in the former home of Manning and Dymphna Clark.

 Following the 2000 death of Dymphna Clark, the house was transferred to community use.

 A full calendar of events is available on the webpage.

+Heritage significance

+The Manning Clark House was entered into onto the Australian Capital Territory Heritage Register on 27 September 1996 in recognition of the architect and link to Professor Manning Clark.
+The Australian Capital Territory chapter of the Australian Institute of Architects also recognises it as a notable building within the Territory noting the design was specific for Professor Manning Clark's requirements for isolated study.